oVirt/ovirt-site/source/community/governance.html.md

 # Governance

-The oVirt is a collection of [subprojects](subprojects), each of which shares a framework for its governance, and commits to a common release schedule, but which has its own set of maintainers and community communication channels.
+The Metao is a collection of [subprojects](subprojects), each of which shares a framework for its governance, and commits to a common release schedule, but which has its own set of maintainers and community communication channels.

 For issues related to the charter of the oVirt project, and the management and co-ordination of the smooth running of the project, the [oVirt Board](oVirt Board) has ultimate authority.
 New board members can be voted onto the board by existing board members based on merit.